What did Jesus say about giving to the needy

 There’s no better feeling than the joy that comes from giving.

-Well, these verses from the Bible let us know what Jesus says about giving to the needy, and how we should do it.
+Well, these verses from the Bible let us know what Jesus says about giving to the needy — and how we should go about it.

 What Did Jesus Really Say about Giving to the Needy?